Modernize Your Higher Ed Shopping Cart with a Next-Gen System

 Lesley Nichols | Executive Director of Professional Studies, Emerson College

-Most registration systems expect everyone to go through the same process.
-The student comes to the website, they add an offering to the cart, and they check out.
+Examples of modern technology in education begin with a registration system.
+Most systems expect everyone to go through the same process; the student comes to the website, they add an offering to the cart, and then they check out.

 Three steps.
 That’s it.
 1-2-3.